Downtown Kalamazoo

 Bike the KRVT to the Kalamazoo Nature Center

-The Kalamazoo River Valley Trail features local history from the Kalamazoo Nature Center and in to.
-The Nature Center has a historical working farm and contains the scenic Cooper’s Glen, the site of a Native American encampment prior to European settlement.
+The Kalamazoo River Valley Trail features local history from the Kalamazoo Nature Center.
+The Nature Center has a historic working farm and contains the scenic Cooper’s Glen, the site of a Native American encampment before European settlement.

 Take the KRVT to Latitude 42 Brewing For Food